morismm99/PowerApps/M365 Management Solution/README.md

 More flows can be created to enhance/improve the solution:

-Daily M365 Open Incidents Report
+1. Daily M365 Open Incidents Report
 Similar setup as the Incidents flow, but this one needs some filtering added to only look for open incidents (no end date).
 Then, create an HTML table of those and send it via an email to the M365 Admin Team or post to MS Teams channel.

-Search M365 Incidents in Twitter
+2. Search M365 Incidents in Twitter
-It is known that when there is a major incident, Microsoft will post about it in Twitter using the @MSFT365Status account This flow runs anytime an item is modified in the Incidents lists and searches for that incident ID on any posts made by the account above and updates the SPO list item is MS has tweeted about it.
+It is known that when there is a major incident, Microsoft will post about it in Twitter using the @MSFT365Status account.
+This flow runs anytime an item is modified in the Incidents lists and searches for that incident ID on any posts made by the account above and updates the SPO list item is MS has tweeted about it.

-Any other additional notification flow or flows that can be triggered via a button in the Power App Good to Know flow (would allow Admin team to mark Message Center items as good to know) Message Center Item Assignee notification (would update the assignee anytime a Message Center item is updated/marked as complete)
+3. Any other additional notification flow or flows that can be triggered via a button in the Power App Good to Know flow (would allow Admin team to mark Message Center items as good to know).
+Message Center Item Assignee notification (would update the assignee anytime a Message Center item is updated/marked as complete)

 Power BI Reports - Optional